boada/data-science-interviews/answered.md

 **What is an RNN? ‍⭐️**

+(Much material taken from Ch.
+7 of Aggarwal's *Neural Networks and Deep Learning*.)

 'RNN' stands for Recurrent Neural Network.
 These networks are designed to deal with data in which there are sequential dependencies between the inputs.
 E.g., in a sentence, the order of words matters; there are relationships between the words that would be ignored by representing the sentence as a bag of words (compare 'the cat chased the mouse' with 'the mouse chased the cat').

 Once we abandon the bag-of-words approach to representing documents, we are faced with the difficulty that the inputs to our network have variable sizes.
 In an RNN, each position in the sequence of an input has an associated *time-stamp*.
 An RNN then contains a varying number of layers, and each layer has a single input corresponding to a distinct time-stamp.
 This allows the inputs to directly interact with down-stream hidden layers depending on their positions in the sequence.